Find Any File (FAF)

 Better results: It offers an alternative hierarchical view for the found items.
-You can switch to it using Command-2 or click on the right little icon at the top of the results window:
+You can switch to it with cmd+2 or click on the right little icon at the top of the results window:

 Note that the search above revealed hundreds of hits.
 If you'd look at that many results in a flat list, it would be hard to browse.
 With this new hierarchical view, however, you can directly look for the results in the folders that interest you.

-- Find everything on your disk: If you hold the Option key (alt) down in the Find window, the Find button turns into Find All.
-If you click on it then, you are asked for an administrator password - and then Find Any File will restart with root permissions, being able to find really any file on your Mac's volumes, including files in other users' home directories (something that Spotlight won't do).
+- Find everything on your disk: If you hold the Option key (alt ⌥) down in the Find window, the Find button turns into Find All.
+If you click on it then, you are asked for an administrator password - and then Find Any File will restart in root mode, being able to find really any file on your Mac's volumes, including files in other users' home directories (something that Spotlight won't do).
 Note that this will only work on local disks, not on network mounts, though.

 - You can save your entered searches to files (they'll have the extension ".faf").
 You can then double click them in the Finder to have them start the search immediately, or use the saved search as a preset.

 Searching for files only inside your Music folder that are neither in AAC nor in MP3 format and which are at least a megabyte in size?
-So you could enter two Name criteria as follows, along with a minimum size.
-Also note that the search is limited explicitly to the Music folder.
+You would enter two Name criteria as follows, along with a minimum size.
+Also note that the search is limited explicitly to the Music folder:

-Or you might want to find all Numbers documents created in 2009 only.
+Or you might want to find all Numbers documents from 2018: